Zervicepoint/zervicepoint-starter-base/README.md

 Starter template for Zervicepoint plugin using PowerShell.
 The intent of this project is to help scaffolding a new Zervicepoint plugin quickly.

-If you're unfamiliar with [activities](https://docs.zervicepoint.com/reference/activity) or [data sources](https://docs.zervicepoint.com/tutorials/data-source/) please check our [docs](https://docs.zervicepoint.com).
+If you're unfamiliar with [activities](https://docs.zervicepoint.com/reference/activity) or [data sources](https://docs.zervicepoint.com/tutorials/data-source/) please check our [docs](https://docs.zervicepoint.com) site.

 ## Requirements